Phosphorescentt/phosphorescent.dev-zola/content/projects/phosphorescent.dev.md

 - [ ] Mobile.
 - [ ] Populate the website with some real content.
 - [ ] Develop a sense of style.
+- [ ] Find out if I can specify a different template on a per page basis.
+This would let me use taxonoise instead of folders, but i want to be able to have diff formatting per term in a `category` taxonomy